ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

         end
     end

-    -- Reset rources for every player
+    -- Reset resources for every player
     local players = Game.GetPlayers()
     for _, player in pairs(players) do
         player:SetResource("Manticoin", 0)